An elliptical accretion disk following the tidal disruption event AT 2020zso: Discussion

 \subsubsection{Outflows and spiral arms}

 Bipolar outflows can also result in double-peaked line profiles, but the brighter red-than-blue peaked profile cannot be reproduced through Doppler boosting of emission.
 Nevertheless, profiles similar to AT2020zso (in that they have a brighter red than blue wing) have been observed in some supernovae \citep{Smith15, Bose19}, although they are generally seen in H$\alpha$, not He\,\textsc{ii}.
 It is unclear what would power the Bowen fluorescence lines in this scenario.
 This scenario would require an ad-hoc adjustment of the relative brightness of the blue and red peaks to produce the observed variability.
-Furthermore, it would require that the UV/optical blackbody photosphere expands and recedes independently from the outflow.
+Furthermore, it would require that the UV/optical blackbody photosphere expands and recedes independently from the outflow (as we see the former moving inwards after peak, which is incompatible with an outflow scenario powering the lines at those times).
 The quasi-Gaussian line profile, combined with the lightcurve evolution at early times suggests that any outflow present in AT~2020zso would likely have a near spherical geometry.
 While a wide-angle bipolar outflow can therefore not be excluded based on current data, an aspherical structure could be detectable in polarimetric observations.

 Spiral structures have also been invoked to help explain the variability in double-peaked AGN sources (e.g. \citealt{Storchi2003}).
 This variability is typically associated to rotation of the gas (or precession of the spiral structure) on timescales larger than several dynamical timescales.
 This dynamical timescale is roughly